-As an academic community that expects integrity, we seek for truth and knowledge by requiring intellectual and personal honesty in learning, teaching, research, and service.
+As an academic community that expects integrity, we seek for truth and knowledge by requiring intellectual and personal honesty in learning, teaching, research and service.
 As an academic community of integrity, we uphold personal accountability and take action against wrongdoing.
-For policy details, see academic integrity in the Academic Policies section of the catalog.
+Examples of academic dishonesty include, but are not all inclusive of, the following: plagiarism, cheating on assignments or exams, falsification of data, sabotaging the work of another, and aiding in academic dishonesty of another.
+The Academic Dean's Office holds students accountable for their academic work.